Porges/ways-to-play/src/articles/cards/ceki/index.md

 Balinese men playing a gambling game.
 {% imageEnd %}

 The game is particularly popular amongst the Minangkabau people of West Sumatra, as the Dutch card-making company <span class="noun" lang="nl">Handelsvereniging Harmsen Verweij & Dunlop N.V.</span> had a factory{%fn%}This building was later to become the [Hotel Ambacang](https://en.wikipedia.org/wiki/Hotel_Ambacang), which was destroyed in the [2009 Sumatran earthquakes](https://en.wikipedia.org/wiki/2009_Sumatra_earthquakes).
 The company also had offices in Java & Sulawesi (previously known as Celebes).{%endfn%} in the city of Padang.
-In the Minang language, they are called Koa (or Kowah).{%fn%}This appears to have been <span lang="ms-Arab">كوا</span> in old Malay orthography.[@MalayEnglishWilkinson p.
-542]{%endfn%} The Minangkabau go so far as to say “<span lang="id">kalau ga bisa main KOA berarti bukan orang Minang</span>”: “if you can’t play Koa, it’s means you’re not a Minang”.[@PermainanKoaPart1]

-In Buginese and Makassarese, both spoken in South Sulawesi, the game is also called <span lang="bug-Latn">kowa</span> (<span lang="bug">ᨀᨚᨓ</span> in Lontara script).[@MakassaarschWoordenboek p.
+In the Minang language, they game and cards are called Koa (sometimes spelt Kuwa or Kowah, <span lang="ms-Arab">كوا</span> in old Malay orthography).[@MalayEnglishWilkinson p.
+542] The Minangkabau go so far as to say “<span lang="id">kalau ga bisa main KOA berarti bukan orang Minang</span>”: “if you can’t play Koa, it’s means you’re not a Minang”.[@PermainanKoaPart1] In Buginese and Makassarese, both spoken in South Sulawesi, the game is also called <span lang="bug-Latn">kowa</span> (<span lang="bug">ᨀᨚᨓ</span> in Lontara script),[@MakassaarschWoordenboek p.
 63][@BoegineeschWoordenboek p.
-46]
+46] after a term which is used in the game.

+These terms might come from a Chinese language term for the number nine, which is how many cards the players need to complete their hand in the most common form of the game in these areas.<!--{%fn%}I might even hazard something like <span lang="zh">九葉</span> ‘nine leaves’, Hakka <span lang="hak-Latn">kiú ya̍p</span>, Teochew <span lang="tws-Latn">gao² iab⁸</span>.{%endfn%}-->

 {% image src="Kaartspel_op_een_Javaans_feest_in_Paramaribo,_Bestanddeelnr_252-2592.jpg" alt=""
   license="cc0"